helxplatform/appstore/README.md

 ## Coordination of Development for Tycho and Appstore

-Tycho is a library that provides a facility and API to manipulate launch and get state information for kubernetes objects in a more simplistic manner.
+>NOTE: Tycho is a library that provides a facility and API to manipulate launch and
-Appstor relies on this facility to launch apps as defined by an external repository  and then later query/manager those objects afterwards.
-Thus, Tycho is an Appstore dependency.
-It's functionality is made available as a python package, and changes to tycho are accessed through an updated package.
-During the development process this can be accomplished by either using a published package or using a locally created package.
+>get state information for kubernetes objects in a more simplistic manner.

-### Setting up the tycho repo for development
+>Appstore relies on this facility to launch apps as defined by an external

-Following the gitflow workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow), perform the following
+>repository  and then later query/manager those objects afterwards.
+Thus,

-    git clone git@github.com:helxplatform/tycho.git
+>Tycho is an Appstore dependency.
+It's functionality is made available as
-    cd tycho
+>a python package, and changes to tycho are accessed through an updated
-    git checkout develop
+>package.
+During the development process this can be accomplished by either
-    git checkout -b <new feature-branch name>
+>using a published package or using a locally created package.

 ### Install build support packages